fbpx

 [future]

-• What we do together in a Virtual Lactation Consult
+• What we do together in a Lactation Consult

 First visits are typically 45-60 minutes to give us time for a thorough history, observing baby feeding (breast, bottle or both), and a plan of care.
 Included is

-• A history and assessment of breastfeeding and/or bottle feeding issues by a certified Lactation Consultant and infant feeding SLP
+• A history and assessment of breastfeeding and/or bottle feeding issues by an International Board Certified Lactation Consultant and infant feeding SLP

 • An assessment of latch, suck and positioning